KetchuppOfficial/Hash_Table/README.md

 The hash table is known for quick search of data.
 Thus, I implemented a test that loads **HT_Search** function to the maximum.
 The test function searches every word in the hash table 5000 times.

 I used **callgrind** to get profiling data and **kcachegrind** to visualize it.
 There are some references to "clock signals" below.
 It means processor clock signals I got information about from the lower line of **kcachegrind** window.

-The performance of the hash table was also measured by the tool **time** that was run by a bash script [measure.sh](/Optimized/measure.sh).
+The performance of the hash table was also measured by the tool **time** that was run by [measure.sh](/Optimized/measure.sh).
+Tables below contain fields called *real* and *user*.
+Let's explain what do the mean.

+**Real** is wall clock time - time from start to finish of the call.
+This is all elapsed time including time used by other processes and time the process spends blocked (for example if it is waiting for I/O to complete).

+**User** is the amount of CPU time spent in user-mode code (outside the kernel) within the process.
+This is only actual CPU time used in executing the process.
+Other processes and time the process spends blocked do not count towards this figure.

 Because the task obliges to implement one optimization with Intel<sup>&reg;</sup> Intrinsics, all optimized versions of the program were compiled with **-O1** optimization flag.